kubevirt/user-guide/docs/latest_release_notes.md

 - VirtualMachinePresets support
 - OfflineVirtualMachine support
 - RBAC improvements
-- Switch to q35 machien type by default
+- Switch to q35 machine type by default
 - A large number of test and CI fixes
 - Ephemeral disk support